Norman Park, Bromley

 The former park keeper's lodge is being converted by Mencap into an office and three business units that will teach people that fall under Mencap remit horticulture, bicycle repair and catering whilst also being viable businesses.
-The catering unit for example will take the form of a café which will meet a need of the park not covered by a permanent solution.
+The catering unit, for example, will take the form of a café which will meet a need of the park not covered by a permanent solution.

-The park for the most part does not share its borders with any housing (instead bordered by farmland and Scrogginhall Wood), giving the park a sense of space and reducing risk that noise affects neighbours.
+The park, for the most part, does not share its borders with any housing (instead bordered by farmland and Scrogginhall Wood), giving the park a sense of space and reducing the risk that noise affects neighbours.

 History

 The 1st edition OS Map of 1871 shows the site as farmland.
-The park is named after the Norman family whose estates once dominated Bromley; their name dates back to 1661.
+The park is named after the Norman family, whose estates once dominated Bromley; their name dates back to 1661.
 The land for Norman Park was acquired from A C Norman by Bromley Council in 1934 for £24,000 to provide land for leisure activities.